anhcraft/palette/README.md

 ## Getting Started
 First, every GUI must have its own configuration file:

-Take a quick example from the test plugin:<br>
-Assume we want to create a simple item upgrade GUI
+Take a quick example from the test plugin: Assume we want to create a simple item upgrade GUI
 - First slot is the input/output - must be a sword
 - Second slot is the buff item to increase the chance - must be lapis lazuli
 - Third slot is a button to execute